a-nikolaev/a-nikolaev.github.io/cs136/vim/index.markdown

     colorscheme getafe

 The `.vimrc` I gave you, already contains the lines to enable the color schemes you just downloaded.
-Just uncomment the corresponding line.
+Just uncomment the corresponding line
+(note that the file is using double quote symbol `"` to mark comments).

-Find more color schemes, if you want: \[[See this huge list](http://vimcolors.com/)\].
+You can find more color schemes here: \[[See this huge list](http://vimcolors.com/)\].